cofi89/tilda-starter/README.md

  >Number of Tilda instances to run.
 Can be ommited for a single one.

-Output, including Tilda's, is logged to "tilda-starter.log" which is located in the directory that contains this script ( if writable ).
+Output, including Tilda's, is logged to "tilda-starter.log" which is located in the directory that contains this script ( if writable ( ~/.config/tilda should be just fine ).
 To disable logging, comment the line 75.

-2015 Filip Danilovic <filip@openmailbox.org>"
+2015 Filip Danilovic <filip@openmailbox.org>